4. Prepare your resume for a civilian job.

 If you have a current illness, disease or injury that was caused or worsened by your military service, file a claim for disability pay.
 Wartime veterans who meet certain requirements may also qualify for veteran pension benefits.
 Through the Department of Veterans Affairs, or VA, you can find out if you're eligible and submit a claim Open in New Window.
 See note 1

-Let's also admit that the VA disability process can be confusing.
-That's why many free services are offered to help veterans navigate the VA disability process by veteran service organizations Open in New Window.
-See note 1
+But the VA disability process can be confusing.
+The good news is that there are many free services are offered to help veterans navigate the VA disability process, including organizations like:

 If you move to a new city, you'll need to update your insurance policies.
 Some insurance costs are location based, such as auto insurance.
 Be sure to update your budget to reflect the new insurance premiums.